For relocation parents, there is a wealth of information on the Oregon Department of Education (ODE) site and most of the reports are in Adobe’s PDF.

 Oregon ranked 43rd in the nation in the latest “Quality Counts” project from Education Week, a respected annual report on the state of education in the United States.
 The number may sound familiar, since Oregon ranked the same in 2010.
 What’s new, however, is the alarming trend hidden within the ranking — showing a state where the average school is less equipped to teach and the average child is less equipped to learn.

 Oregon has the fourth-worst high school graduation rate in the nation, according to the federal government’s most accurate state-by-state report on the topic.
 Just 68 percent of Oregon high school students in the class of 2011 earned a diploma in four years, according to data released in late November 2012.
 Forty-two other states did better, and three were unable to report properly so their rates weren’t tallied.
+In the 2011-2012 school year Oregon was second to last in graduation with 47 states submitting reports.

 The report revealed that Oregon high schools generate far-above-average dropout rates for students of every racial and ethnic group, including the nation’s third-worst rate for African Americans.
 No state did as poorly as Oregon when it came to getting white students to earn high school diplomas: Just 70 percent in Oregon’s class of 2011 earned a diploma in four years.
 That compared with far better rates in states such as Wisconsin (91 percent), New Jersey (90 percent) and Tennessee (89 percent).